bisraelsen/bisraelsen.github.io/blog/_posts/2018-04-04-crouton-init.md

 There are a couple other nice things:

-* For some reason I needed to fix the locale on the xenail machine.
+* For some reason I needed to fix the locale on the xenial machine.
 This involved following directions from [this post][1]

 ```bash
 sudo apt-get install locales